rudijs/koa-json-logger/README.md

     this.status = 401;
     this.body = 'Access Denied';

+The uid is set for each request and can be accessed/used with `this.uuid`

+For example using Bunyan elsewhere in your application for logging you could use the uid like so:

+`logger.info({uid: this.uuid}, 'Application log message here');`

+Then you can correlate http request/response/error log entries with you application log entries based on the uid.

 Please review the test suite for further details.

 ## Tests with code coverage report in `test/coverage`